eodash/eodash/docs/branding.md

 ```

 ### Footer Text
-Configurable text on the footer left side:
+Configurable text on the footer:

 ```js
 import { createEodash } from "@eodash/eodash"